-The F5 HUD uses the abbreviations stn for short tons (2000 lb) and t or tn for metric tons (tonnes).
+These windows use the abbreviations t-us for short tons (2000 lb), t-uk for long tons (2240 lb) and t for metric tons (1000 kg).

-Note that the units displayed by the F4 Track Monitor (e.g. velocity and distance) are always based on data read from the route files.
+Note: The units displayed by the F4 Track Monitor (e.g. velocity and distance) are always based on data read from the route files.

-6.1.11 Disable TCS scripts
+6.1.7 Use TCS scripts

-This option disables the train control system scripts for locomotives where these have been implemented.
+This option uses the train control system scripts for locomotives where these have been implemented.